 Sciemetric deployed a sigPOD system that provided the required reliability to identify defective crimps.
-The solution eliminated the destructive testing previously used – pull testing of the leads on a batch of pacemakers – and replaced it with a data-derived, objective decision that was more consistent with the requirements for the industry.
+The crimp force monitoring solution eliminated the destructive testing previously used – pull testing of the leads on a batch of pacemakers – and replaced it with a data-derived, objective decision that was more consistent with the requirements for the industry.

 We specialize in designing and manufacturing advanced defect detection solutions for crimp monitoring and other processes.
 Our solutions are flexible and can be applied to nearly any crimp operation on your line.
 See a few examples below to learn more how our systems have been used to monitor and improve your crimp applications:

 Crimping copper terminals onto wires for automotive wire harnesses